 Pain, swelling, and bruising may occur over the shoulder blade in the upper back or on the top of the shoulder overlying the coracoid and acromion processes.

-- You will hold the injured arm close to the body.
+- Holding the injured arm close to the body

-- You may have pain with each deep breath due to movement of the chest wall with each breath.
-This movement may cause movement of the shoulder blade causing pain.
+- Having pain with each deep breath due to movement of the chest wall with each breath; this movement may in turn move the shoulder blade, causing pain.